-Senior U.S. lawmakers launched an assault on Thursday on the centerpiece of the Obama administration's financial reform plan -- giving the Federal Reserve new power to police broad risks in the economy.
+Senior U.S. lawmakers launched an assault on Thursday on the centerpiece of the Obama administration's financial reform plan -- giving the Federal Reserve new powers to police broad risks in the economy.

-Criticized early in his tenure for being too timid under questioning from lawmakers, Geithner was assertive and confident on Thursday, asking Sen. Christopher Dodd, the Democratic chairman of the committee, for more time to make key points.
+At the panel hearing, Geithner sat alone at a long, black-draped table.
+Criticized early in his tenure as too timid under questioning from lawmakers, he was assertive, at times asking Senator Christopher Dodd, the Democratic chairman of the committee, for more time to make key points.

 This is a very simple, common-sense idea ...
 Let's put a cop on the beat, Dodd said.
 Stronger consumer protection, I believe, would have stopped this crisis before it started.